dagz55/trigo-lite/README.md

   - TODA (Tricycle Operators and Drivers' Association) zone boundaries displayed on the map.
   - Real-time (mocked) updates for trider locations and incoming ride requests.
   - Selection of triders and ride requests for dispatch.
-  - Route calculation and ETA preview using Mapbox Directions API.
+  - Route calculation (shortest distance among alternatives) and ETA preview using Mapbox Directions API.
   - Manual dispatch functionality (triders can only serve pickups within their assigned TODA zone).
   - Heatmap overlay for ride request density.
   - AI-driven insights and alerts (currently mocked).